gauravkronos1987/erpassignment/README.md

 ## Tech choices and why

-- **Spring Boot 3 / Java 17** — your strongest stack, fastest path to a
+- **Spring Boot 3 / Java 17** — my strongest stack, fastest path to a
   defensible prototype in the time available
 - **PostgreSQL via Flyway** — schema is explicit and versioned rather than Hibernate auto-DDL, which matters for a financial system where every schema